Child's Play (1988 film): Awards

-Controversy
+Controversies

 During the initial release, a large crowd of protesters formed at the main entrance of MGM calling for a ban on the film because, they claimed, it would incite violence in children.
 Local news reporters from two TV stations were broadcasting live from the scene.
 The producer, David Kirschner, was watching the demonstration on TV and was disturbed.
 Jeffrey Hilton, who had been working in Kirschner's office at MGM, indicated that he could quell the disturbance in ten minutes.
 While Kirschner was watching from the safety of his office, Hilton spoke to the group's leader and shook his hand.
 The group instantly dispersed, much to the chagrin of the newscasters.
 Hilton did not reveal to Kirschner whether it had been a threat or simple diplomacy that saved the day.
+Tom Holland further recalled in 2023:

+Another controversy took place in March 1989, when the film was due to be released on VHS for the first time and a 30-second television advertisement was made to promote it.
+In the commercial, Chucky "comes to life and begins killing, pursuing an off-screen victim, committing aggressive acts and speaking in a threatening manner".
+ABC and CBS pulled the commercial from prime time because viewers (especially parents) began complaining about it being too frightening, thus it only aired at late hours.
+The ad also continued airing on NBC and MTM, according to Herb Fischer, the then senior vice president of domestic sales and marketing for MGM/UA.

 Hilton's diplomacy notwithstanding, the film series was plagued with accusations of inciting violence in children.
 Child's Play 3 was cited as the "inspiration" for two murders, which took place in the United Kingdom in December 1992 and February 1993 respectively: the murder of Suzanne Capper and the murder of James Bulger.
 In the Suzanne Capper case, the 16-year-old was forced to listen to recordings of the gangleader repeating the catchphrase "I'm Chucky, wanna play?"
-Tom Holland, in response to both murders, defended the film, stating that viewers of horror movies could only be influenced by their content if they were "unbalanced to begin with."
+Holland, in response to both murders, defended the film, stating that viewers of horror movies could only be influenced by their content if they were "unbalanced to begin with."

-Sequels
+Franchise

-The film was followed by several sequels including Child's Play 2 (1990), Child's Play 3 (1991), Bride of Chucky (1998), Seed of Chucky (2004), Curse of Chucky (2013), Cult of Chucky (2017), and a television series titled Chucky (2021).
+The film was followed by several sequels including Child's Play 2 (1990), Child's Play 3 (1991), Bride of Chucky (1998), Seed of Chucky (2004), Curse of Chucky (2013), Cult of Chucky (2017), and a television series titled Chucky (2021–2024).

 Reboot

 A reboot of the franchise was announced by Metro-Goldwyn-Mayer to be in development beginning in July 2018.
 Lars Klevberg served as director, from a script by Tyler Burton Smith.
 The film was co-produced by Seth Grahame-Smith, David Katzenberg and Aaron Schmidt.
 The adaptation featured a group of kids who come into contact with a modern-day hi-tech version of the Good Guys doll.
-The film starred Gabriel Bateman as Andy Barclay and Aubrey Plaza as his mother Karen.
+The film starred Gabriel Bateman as Andy Barclay and Aubrey Plaza as his mother Karen while Mark Hamill provided the voice for Chucky.
 The film was released on June 21, 2019.